scikit-image/skimage-archive/internships/Outreachy_2023-05/Project_TLP_proposal.md

 ### Project Description

-**Title:** Enhance image warping in scikit-image with thin-plate spines
+**Title:** Enhance image warping in scikit-image with thin-plate splines

 scikit-image is a Python library for image processing with scientific focus.
 Its transform module provides a set of algorithms to warp and transform images or volumetric data.
 These are used in feature detection, image alignment, data compression, modelling, or to correct distortions in fields such as medical imaging, geology, and machine learning.